Everything you need to know about prenatal vitamins.

 At what time of day should prenatal vitamins be taken?

-Time of day doesn’t matter so much, but it’s always good to create a schedule in order to get into a routine and stay consistent.
+There isn’t a specific time of day you need to take your prenatal.
+In general, it is recommended to take your supplements at the same time each day to create a routine habit and stay consistent.
 Since most prenatal vitamins contain both water-soluble and fat-soluble nutrients, it’s best taken with food in order to improve absorption—ideally, a high-fat meal.

 If prenatal supplements tend to make you nauseous, which is quite common, you can try taking it in the evening or before bed with a high-fat snack so it doesn’t disrupt your day-to-day schedule and activities.